 The Redbuds are gorgeous native Flowering Trees that bring beauty to wild places and gardens every spring.
 There are two Redbuds.
 The Western Redbud comes from California and Arizona, but it will grow right up the west coast and east as far as Delaware.
 It just needs to be somewhere where the nights get cold in winter to flower well.
 The Eastern Redbud looks very similar, but grows naturally throughout the east and up into southern Canada.
 It does best in areas with rainfall all year round, so between these two trees there are very few places where you cannot enjoy the beauty.
 They make small trees with attractive twisted branches and in early spring they are just covered in blossoms of a spectacular and unique purple-pink color.
 The heart-shaped leaves that follow are beautiful too and make these small trees a fantastic addition to your garden.

-Another native Flowering Tree is the Pink Dogwood.
+Other native Flowering Trees are the Dogwoods.
+We normally carry a large variety of Dogwood trees including: White Dogwood, Cherokee Brave Dogwood, Cherokee Princess Dogwood and the Kousa Dogwood.
 This tree grows wild throughout the east, from southern Maine to northern Florida and into Texas.
 It is a lovely small tree that lights up in spring with colorful flowers.
 Wild trees are usually white, but dedicated gardeners have produced beautiful forms with delicious pink flowers that are much more spectacular than their wild brothers.
 These trees will grow well in most gardens that are not too cold or too hot and will give a spectacular display every spring.